exoplatform/exo-documentation/docs/Configuration.rst

 		-  :ref:`Cache management view <Management.ManagementViews.CacheManagementView>`.

-You can have the full list of different caches and their values `here <https://github.com/exodev/platform/blob/develop/extension/config/src/main/resources/conf/platform/configuration.properties#L136>`__
+The below properties are all the cache configuration properties with their default value.

+.. note:: Default values should be changed to better tune eXo Platform.

 .. _PortalCaches: